 Tips

-- Power outlets: None
+Power outlets: None

-- Money matters: We recommend getting your currency exchanged via Western Union (WU) since you'll get a better rate than at the airport.
+Money matters: We recommend getting your currency exchanged via Western Union (WU) since you'll get a better rate than at the airport.
 You can send your travel budget to yourself and pick up the exchanged amount at the local WU.

 Survival Terms

-- CR is the term for the toilet
+CR is the term for the toilet

-- Salamat means "thank you"
+Salamat means "thank you"

 Important things to bring when camping:

-- A tent is a must!
+• A tent is a must!
 A sleeping bag will not get you through the night.
 The weather is not stable even in March and that's already considered summer.
 The tents danced like the crazy song "Harlem Shake" at night and we all had a Harlem Shiver.

-- One sleeping bag per person will help with the cold night
+• One sleeping bag per person will help with the cold night

-- A jacket with a hood.
+• A jacket with a hood.
 If without a hood, then bring along your beanie/bonnet, thick socks and a scarf for the wind

-- A flashlight.
+• A flashlight.
 There's no electricity and the houses are distant from the peak

-- Cooking and eating utensils
+• Cooking and eating utensils

-- Optional: gummy bears!
+• Optional: gummy bears!
 Ahahaa.
 It’s a great sweet candy when you're chatting in a circle and maybe pairs well with liquor too

 The Adventure Begins from Osmeña Peak to Kawasan Falls

-The day started splendid.
+The day started splendidly.
 It was like walking in New Zealand — a wide area of greens and mountains, and the sizzling hit of the sun.
 It reminded me of the "Lord of the Rings" movie.
 I imagined accidentally stepping on Frodo or Sam along the way.

 Now that I think about it, I miss that earring.
-I lost it during in one of my trips and totally forgot where and when it happened.
-I might buy another one — this time to remind me of my unforgettable Osmeña Peak trekking.
+I lost it during one of my trips and totally forgot where and when it happened.
+I might buy another one this time to remind me of my unforgettable Osmeña Peak trekking.

-Tip 1: Have some breakfast
+Have some breakfast

 The pink house was a great sign as it meant food and shelter for us.
 A light meal is recommended for trekking down to Kawasan Falls.
-We bought bread to pair it with our century tuna and corned beef, and other canned goods.
+We bought bread to pair it with our century tuna corned beef, and other canned goods.
 Coke, Sprite or energy drinks were also available in the store.
 You'll need the glucose to pump your nerves for the trek.

 Next on the list is a clean "CR," also known as comfort room/bathroom/washroom.
 You can try to politely ask the store owners if they'll allow you to use their bathrooms.
 Good thing our expert mountaineer friend knew this place.
 It's better to unload all waste before you hit the road.
 While waiting for the guys to finish up, we lined up our bags for fun.
 The one with the smallest bag would bring all the heavy supplies.

 Walking in the middle of nowhere was pretty exciting and dangerous.
-It's hard to call for back-up knowing there’s no cell phone signal and that civilization is out of sight.
+It's hard to call for backup knowing there’s no cell phone signal and that civilization is out of sight.
 Pray for safety, think positive and enjoy every step of the way.

 We passed by cemented and rocky roads, plains, wild vegetation, small rock mountain formations and cliffs.
-Along the way you will see a body of water from what looks like a cemented bath tub.
+Along the way, you will see a body of water from what looks like a cemented bathtub.
 We filled our water bottles with fresh water and continued trekking down.
 Be careful if you are sensitive to foreign water; buy your refill of bottled water at the store.

 Tip 3: Watch your step

-I considered the rain forest the hardest and most dangerous part of the trek.
+I considered the rainforest the hardest and most dangerous part of the trek.
 The land was soft and slippery, its shaded trees were high enough to block sunlight from getting through to that part of the mountain.
 Be extra careful.
 If you slip, it means falling down to who-knows-where and who-knows-what awaiting you.
 Definitely not a good sight.
 I guess bringing some rope could come in handy for emergency purposes.

 The path we hiked on was not the usual trail.
 Stay safe.